Military Commissions Act of 2006

 President George W. Bush signs into law S. 3930, the Military Commissions Act of 2006, during a ceremony on October 17, 2006 in the East Room of the White House.

-The Military Commissions Act of 2006, also known as HR-6166, was an Act of Congress signed by President George W. Bush on October 17, 2006.
+The Military Commissions Act of 2006, also known as H. R. 6166, was an Act of Congress signed by President George W. Bush on October 17, 2006.
 The Act's stated purpose was "to authorize trial by military commission for violations of the law of war, and for other purposes".

 It was drafted following the decision on Hamdan v.
 Rumsfeld (2006) from the Supreme Court of the United States, which ruled that the Combatant Status Review Tribunals (CSRT), as established by the United States Department of Defense, were procedurally flawed and unconstitutional, and did not provide protections under the Geneva Conventions.
 It prohibited detainees who had been classified as enemy combatants or were awaiting hearings on their status from using habeas corpus to petition federal courts in challenges to their detention.
 All pending habeas corpus cases at the federal district court were stayed.

 In Boumediene v.
 Bush (2008), the Supreme Court held that Section 7 of the law was unconstitutional because of its restrictions of detainee rights under the Suspension Clause.
 It determined that detainees had the right to petition federal courts for challenges to the legal recourse of habeas corpus.